-Christopher A. Coes is the Managing Director for LOCUS, a network of real estate developers and investors who advocate for sustainable, walkable development.
+Christopher A. Coes is the Director of LOCUS, a network of real estate developers and investors who advocate for sustainable, walkable development.
 He works with real estate developers and investors across the country to advance LOCUS’ public policy agenda and business opportunities.
 Prior to joining LOCUS, Christopher served as a Consultant for Government Affairs and Campaigns at M+R Strategic Services.
 As a consultant, Christopher worked with various clients including Transportation for America – a broad, diverse and unprecedented coalition advocating for a national vision for a 21st century transportation system.
 For nearly three years, Christopher served as Transportation for America’s Senior Campaign Advisor and Deputy Director, where he was responsible for the day to day operations and advising the Campaign on its legislative and political strategies.
 In addition to his work on transportation issues, Christopher brings over five years of experience in government relations, political advocacy and electoral campaigns.
 Christopher received a BA/MA in Government and Politics from St. John’s University, specializing in Public Administration and International Relations.
 Christopher can be reached at ccoes [at] smartgrowthamerica [dot] org.

 National Complete Streets Coalition

 Emiko Atherton is the Director of the National Complete Streets Coalition, a program of Smart Growth America.
 As the Director, Emiko oversees the Coalition’s federal advocacy, communications, research, and technical assistance programs.
 She has used her expertise in transportation policy, public health, land use, economic development, and legislation to consult with communities across the United States on how to create better transportation networks.
 Emiko is an international voice on Complete Streets and has spoken to audiences across the country about the value this approach.